 2. Evidence of Teaching Effectiveness *As evidenced by such things as:

 · Student evaluations of their own learning and the effectiveness of the faculty member's contribution to their learning.

 · Collegial observations of effectiveness in promoting student learning.

 *All nominees will be expected to submit representative samples of departmentally approved student evaluations of teaching, and at least one letter of recommendation from a student.

 A nomination must come, unsolicited by the nominee, from an individual who is well acquainted with the candidate's teaching effectiveness.
 Student nominations are encouraged.

-Timeline: To be determined.
+Timeline: Nominations and support materials are due in the office of the Assistant Provost for Budget and Operations, 702 Culkin Hall, no later than the first Monday in February.
 It is expected that materials will be summarized and submitted in brief but compelling form with supporting documentation in appendices.

 The nominator shall also be responsible for requesting and collecting materials from the nominee and support letters from others knowledgeable about the nominee's teaching.
 If the nominator is a student, the director of CELT will request and collect the material from the nominee.
 The nominee shall submit the following to the nominator: a statement of teaching philosophy, curriculum vitae, and evidence of teaching excellence consistent with the criteria specified in the Award Criteria section.